- 80% admit they spend at least half their time on rework.

 When we talk about effective and seamless communication, we focus on communicating externally with customers, but internal communication between the departments is equally important, especially when they work on the same project.
 Not having a healthy work environment is another thing which may lead the project to failure because when the team manages to share knowledge and exchange information and ideas openly and willingly, they are more likely to create strong business relationships with their customers.
 However, rather than assuming things you should ask as many questions as you need in order to fully understand the situation.

 Every misunderstanding may lead to software project failure.
-You may have no impact on how your technical partner communicates internally, but you do however play an active role in building a business relationship.
+You may have no impact on how a software development company communicates internally, but you do however play an active role in building a business relationship.
 Whenever you feel confused, feel free to ask.

 4. The absence of a good project manager